Bruno-Diego/copacabana-pp5/README.md

 ### Bag

-- The shopper can add to the bag all the products he intend to buy, see the total amount anytime in the top of the page and securely checkout at any time.
+- The shopper can add to the bag all the products he intends to buy, see the total amount anytime at the top of the page and securely checkout at any time.

     ![](./docs/readme/features/bag.png)